-We are gutted that we couldn’t run together at the 2020 Cardiff University Cardiff Half Marathon, but we’re hugely excited that many of you will be taking on the race virtually this year.
+We are gutted that we couldn’t run together at the Cardiff University Cardiff Half Marathon in 2020, but we’re hugely excited that many of you will be taking on the race virtually instead.

 This race is only open to those who were registered for the 2020 event and decided to take up the virtual transfer option when we announced the postponement due to COVID-19.The deadline for transferring into the virtual race has now passed and further entries are not available.